bitwarden/help/_articles/importing/import-from-chrome.md

 6. Click the **Export** button.
 You may be prompted to enter your computer's password for authorization.
 7. You'll then be prompted to save your passwords to a [CSV][csv] file on your computer.
 Save this file to your desktop as `chrome_passwords.csv`.

-## Import your passwords into bitwarden
+## Import your passwords into Bitwarden

-1. Go to the [bitwarden web vault][bitwarden-vault] and log in.
+1. Go to the [Bitwarden web vault][bitwarden-vault] and log in.
 2. Navigate to **Tools** &rarr; **Import**.
 3. Select **Chrome (csv)** as the file format and select your `chrome_passwords.csv` file from the desktop that you created in step 7 above.
 4. Click the **Import** button.

 Congratulations!
-You have just transferred all of your data from Google Chrome into bitwarden.
+You have just transferred all of your data from Google Chrome into Bitwarden.

 [csv]: https://en.wikipedia.org/wiki/Comma-separated_values
 [bitwarden-vault]: https://vault.bitwarden.com